SMART HOME TECHNOLOGY ENHANCES SENIOR SAFETY

 We live in the age of the connected home.
 We can turn on the kitchen lights, get a weather report, play music, or place a grocery delivery order with simple voice commands.
 Even our oven and dishwasher are now Wi-Fi enabled.
 While most people think of these technologies as an added convenience, for older adults they have the potential to offer so much more.
+Smart Home technology enhances senior safety.
 Smart devices can directly connect seniors to caregivers and offer personalized services that fit their individual needs and preferences.

 Consider the following scenario: